- 1 Crane Towers – A Marvel of Modern Architecture

 Crane Towers – A Marvel of Modern Architecture

-Crane Towers – A Marvel of Modern Architecture

-The first point of interest in Cologne is the three Crane Towers (Kranhauser) on the Rheinauhafen waterfront.
+One of the newest attractions in Cologne are the three Crane Towers (Kranhauser) on the Rheinauhafen waterfront.
 These three buildings are an architectural representation of the cranes that used to load cargo onto ships on the Rhein.
 Each one stands at a height of 60m offering the onlooker an interesting visual on the horizon.

 Dotted all over Cologne are relics from the its’ Roman past.
 Half a wall here (in a car park), a well over there, its quite comical.

-Keep your eyes open, because they pop up in the strangest places and where you least expect to see them.
+Keep your eyes open, because the ruins pop up in the strangest places and where you least expect to see them.

 Formerly know as CCAA (Colonia Claudia Ara Agrippinensis), Cologne became the capital of lower Germany whilst it was occupied by the Romans.
 Therefore, there is a wealth of artefacts including glass, mosaics and jewellery from that era.